jeka-dev/jeka/docs/cheat-sheet.md

 If none of these variables are present, _jeka_ will run upon the _java_ executable accessible from your _PATH_ environment.

-## How to change the repository Jeka uses to fetch dependencies
+## Change the Repository Jeka uses to Fetch Dependencies

 By default, _jeka_ fetch dependencies from maven central (https://repo.maven.apache.org/maven2).